 - 1 tbsp minced garlic

-- Heat half the oil and vegan butter in a large skillet.
+Heat half the oil in a large skillet.
 Add the tempeh cubes and allow each side to turn golden-brown.
 Remove from the skillet and reserve.

-- Add the remaining butter and oil to the skillet.
+Add the remaining oil to the skillet.
 Add the onions, celery, carrots and potatoes and cook until they begin to soften, about 2-3 minutes.
 Add any of the flour left over from dredging the tempeh and stir in well.